- Dr Sam Boyle

 - Member – Australasian Association of Bioethics and Health Law

-ACHLR, Mental Health Law, Property Law, Environmental Law
+ACHLR, Mental Health Law, Capacity and Consent, Health Law, Involuntary treatment

 Dr Sam Boyle is a lecturer in the School of Law at the Queensland University of Technology (QUT).
 He teaches and researches in the areas of medical law and mental health law.